mmosaffa/Investigating-the-effective-parameters-in-vehicles-gasoline/README.md

 # Investigating-the-effective-parameters-in-vehicles-gasoline
-Investigating the effective parameters in vehicles gasoline consumption and then vehicle classification  according to levels of gasoline consumption, with R
+Investigating the effective parameters in vehicles gasoline consumption and then vehicle classification  according to levels of gasoline consumption, with R Studio